one-commercial-partner/OCPScale/docs/Azure/BootCamps/WVD/Deploy/Deploy-Lab07-Deploy-a-Personal-Host-Pool.md

 This cmd will ensure the user is a member of the Application Pool, this is required to have access to see the session host.

-1. In the Azure Portal open the Azure Active Directory for your tenant.
+1. In the Azure Portal open Azure Active Directory for your tenant.
 2. Select **Users** then **Bob Jones**.
-3. Copy the UPN: `Bob.Jones@<yourdomain>.onmicrosoft.com`
+3. Copy the UPN.  e.g. `Bob.Jones@<yourdomain>.onmicrosoft.com`
 4. Open PowerShell and enter the following command:

     ```Powershell